Donaim/proviral-pres1/slides.md

 - As I mentioned, BBLabTools will be released soon, with the landscape plots support.

 - Today I presented the pipeline as if it was already using HIVIntact.
 But that is only coming with the next release of the pipeline.
+The current production version of the pipeline uses HIVSeqInR.

 - CFEIntact is currently not doing well with subtypes other than B, we want to fix that.